zzstack/electron/docs/api/browser-window.md

 * `webContents` [WebContents](web-contents.md)

-Returns `BrowserWindow` - The window that owns the given `webContents`.
+Returns `BrowserWindow | null` - The window that owns the given `webContents` or `null` if the contents are not owned by a window.

 #### `BrowserWindow.fromBrowserView(browserView)`